inviqa/ansible-jumpcloud/tests/README.md

 There are an Ansible Playbook and Inventory configured to spin a bunch of Docker containers via Vagrant.
 Ansible will install JumpCloud's agent in the containers.

-At the end of the provisioning Ansible will run a few test-tasks that will verify if the JumpCloud agent has been istalled and if the hosts have been regitered again JC portal, including an idempotence test (the privisioning will be run twice on the same containers without rebuilding or restarting them)
+At the end of the provisioning Ansible will run a few test-tasks that will verify if the JumpCloud agent has been installed and if the hosts have been registered again JC portal, including an idempotence test (the provisioning will be run twice on the same containers without rebuilding or restarting them)

 This is the command to start the testing process